zobinHuang/mTCP-memcached/README.md

 This repo contains a mTCP-accelerated Memcached implementation, based on DPDK-21.11.
 The main difference between origin memcached and this updated one is illustrated in the figure above.
 Briefly introduced, firstly the mTCP stack was modified to support DPDK 21.11; secondly the libevent library was also updated to contain epoll API from mTCP stack; finally the memcached, the origin network logic in the main thread was removed, where no listening UNIX port will be created, instead #threads of mTCP context will be created on corresponding CPU cores, and they’re all listen to the same TCP port, load balancing is rely on underlying RSS strategy.

+> :warning: mTCP is more capable with Intel NIC, which is the case in this document.

 ## To Build

 ### 0. Prepare of DPDK-21.11